 Datto RMM can be used to monitor and enforce security policies, patch not only the Operating System but also 3rd party applications, ensure antivirus is installed, up to date, and actively scanning and add a second “pair of eyes” using the built-in Datto RMM Ransomware Detection to detect and stop ransomware infections.

 MSP’s can use Datto RMM to automatically and silently deploy security tools like Antivirus or web filtering agents such as Cisco Umbrella to endpoints as they are added to sites in RMM to ensure there are no unprotected devices in the environment.
-Partners often use components to randomize local admin passwords, disable guest accounts and automatically review and limit how many accounts have local admin rights on devices
+Partners often use components to randomise local admin passwords, disable guest accounts and automatically review and limit how many accounts have local admin rights on devices

 Dashboards in Datto RMM can be used to see a quick overall view of the security state of the managed devices and is the MSP’s window into the current security status of devices under management.

 RMM’s are very good at alerting MSPs to issues, but the goal should not be just to alert but also to attempt the “first fix” so security issues can be automatically resolved quickly.